Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Baselines

-In this subsection, we introduce the baselines employed in our experiments, including GAD methods (i.e., DOMINANT, CoLA, and CONAD), Fairness Regularizers (i.e., FairOD, Correlation, and HIN), and Graph Debiasers(i.e., FairWalk and EDITS). \begin{itemize}[leftmargin=*] \item \textbf{DOMINANT}~\cite{ding2019deep} devises a GCN-based autoencoder to detect anomalies by reconstructing node attributes and graph structure.
-The node attribute decoder is the reverse structure of the encoder and the structure decoder is applied by the dot product.
-Anomalous nodes are evaluated by reconstruction errors. \item \textbf{CoLA}~\cite{liu2021anomaly} is a contrastive self-supervised learning framework for anomaly detection.
+In this subsection, we introduce the baselines employed in our experiments, including GAD methods (i.e., DOMINANT, CoLA, CONAD, and VGOD), Fairness Regularizers (i.e., FairOD, Correlation, and HIN), and Graph Debiasers(i.e., FairWalk and EDITS). \begin{itemize}[leftmargin=*] \item \textbf{DOMINANT}~\citep{ding2019deep} devises a GCN-based autoencoder to detect anomalies by reconstructing node attributes and graph structure.
+The attribute decoder is the reverse structure of the encoder and the structure decoder is applied by dot product.
+Anomalous nodes are evaluated by reconstruction errors. \item \textbf{CoLA}~\citep{liu2021anomaly} is a contrastive self-supervised learning framework for anomaly detection.
 It conducts a node-subgraph contrast to capture anomalies that are dissimilar from their local neighbors.
-Anomalous nodes are evaluated by the agreement between each node and its neighboring subgraph with a GNN-based model. \item \textbf{CONAD}~\cite{xu2022contrastive} introduces a contrastive learning framework that leverages human knowledge through data augmentation to enhance anomaly detection capabilities.
+Anomalous nodes are evaluated by the agreement between each node and its neighboring subgraph with a GNN-based model. \item \textbf{CONAD}~\citep{xu2022contrastive} introduces a contrastive learning framework that leverages human knowledge through data augmentation to enhance anomaly detection capabilities.
 It employs a Siamese graph neural network with a contrastive loss to encode both the modeled knowledge and the original attributed networks.
-Anomalous nodes are evaluated by reconstruction errors. \item \textbf{FairOD}~\cite{shekhar2021fairod} is a fairness-aware outlier detector on independent and identically distributed (i.i.d.) data.
+Anomalous nodes are evaluated by reconstruction errors. \item \textbf{VGOD}~\citep{huang2023unsupervised} proposes a variance-based framework that combines a variance-based model for structural outlier detection with an attribute reconstruction model for contextual outlier detection.
+It achieves balanced detection performance between structural and contextual outliers while addressing data leakage issues present in existing injection-based approaches. \item \textbf{FairOD}~\citep{shekhar2021fairod} is a fairness-aware outlier detector on independent and identically distributed (i.i.d.) data.
 It devises a regularization term to prompt the fairness of demographic parity by minimizing the reconstruction errors $\mathbf{o}$ and the sensitive attributes $\mathbf{S}$.

 where $\mu_{o}$ and $\mu_{s}$ represent the means, while $\sigma_{o}$ and $\sigma_{s}$ denote the corresponding standard deviations of $\mathbf{o}$ and $\mathbf{S}$, respectively.
 Besides, it utilizes an approximation of Discounted Cumulative Gain (DCG) to enforce the group fidelity.